MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/install-four-computers.md

         > [!NOTE]
         > - Manually configure the SQL Server Reporting Services even when SSRS and data warehouse management server MS are on the same machine.
 For detailed information, see [Manual steps to configure remote SQL Server Reporting Services](/system-center/scsm/config-remote-ssrs).
         > - The URL that you are presented with might not be in the form of a fully qualified domain name \(FQDN\).
-If the URL as presented can't be resolved in your environment, you will need to configure SQL Server Reporting URLs so that the FQDN is listed in the **Web service URL** field.
+If the URL as presented can't be resolved in your environment, you'll need to configure SQL Server Reporting URLs so that the FQDN is listed in the **Web service URL** field.
 For more information, see the TechNet article [Configure a URL](/sql/reporting-services/install-windows/configure-a-url-ssrs-configuration-manager).

     2. Verify that **Default** is displayed in the **Report server instance** box.